10 major transfer deals we think could still happen this week

 Chris Smalling (Manchester United to Wolves)

-Should United land Alderweireld from Spurs, Smalling could be shuffled out of the Old Trafford exit.
-The 28-year-old centre-back is heading into his ninth season as a Red Devil but doubts remain about his suitability for the role, with Phil Jones, Eric Bailly and Victor Lindelof all set to compete for a starting spot this term.
+Smalling could be the one to suffer if United succeed in their attempt to land Alderweireld from Spurs.
+The 28-year-old has been at Old Trafford for eight years, but doubts continue to linger over his future with Phil Jones, Eric Bailly and Victor Lindelof all competing for a starting place this season.

-Wolves have made some exciting signings following their promotion to the top flight and are reportedly tracking Smalling in the final week of the window.
-The ex-Fulham man possesses the sort of Premier League experience that Nuno would covet.
+Wolves have added real quality to their squad since earning promotion back to the Premier League, and they are reportedly tracking Smalling into the final week of transfer activity.
+The former Fulham centre-back’s top-flight pedigree is an attribute that Nuno would relish.

 Jack Grealish (Aston Villa to Tottenham)

-Aston Villa’s defeat in the Championship play-off final threatened to plunge the club into financial catastrophe, but last month’s takeover by the NSWE group has put them on firmer footing.
-The change in ownership has boosted the Midlanders’ chances of retaining Grealish’s services for at least another season.
+Things looked bleak for Villa following a Championship play-off final defeat that threatened to plunge the club towards financial ruin, but the NSWE group’s takeover last month has restored stability.
+Not only that, but it has boosted their chances of holding on to Grealish for at least one more season.

-Yet Tottenham haven’t yet given up hope of prising the 22-year-old midfielder away from Villa Park.
-The two parties seem some way apart at present, though, with Steve Bruce revealing Spurs are “nowhere near” meeting his own club’s valuation.
+Spurs haven’t given up on the idea of taking the 22-year-old to north London, but the two parties appear some way apart: Steve Bruce revealed that the Premier League giants are “nowhere near” matching Villa’s valuation.

-West Ham have made some eye-catching purchases so far this summer, bringing Felipe Anderson, Issa Diop, Lukasz Fabianski, Andriy Yarmolenko and Jack Wilshere to the London Stadium.
-Wilshere arrived on a free following the expiry of his Arsenal contract, and Brazilian wide-man Bernard could also arrive for nothing before the Hammers’ opening game against Liverpool on Sunday.
+It's been an impressive summer so far in the market for West Ham, who have recruited Felipe Anderson, Issa Diop, Lukasz Fabianski, Andriy Yarmolenko and Jack Wilshere.

+The latter came in on a free after his Arsenal contract expired, and the Hammers may repeat the trick with Brazilian winger Bernard, who could arrive in time for their Premier League curtain-raiser against Liverpool on Sunday.

-The ex-Shakhtar Donetsk man’s wage demands appeared to price Manuel Pellegrini’s side out of a move in July, but Bernard is reportedly willing to accept a reduced pay packet in order to complete a transfer this week.
+The former Shakhtar Donetsk star’s wages had appeared to price West Ham out of a move last month, but it's now said he'd be willing to accept reduced terms to finalise a deal this week.

 Luka Modric (Real Madrid to Inter)

-The departures of Cristiano Ronaldo and Zinedine Zidane mean Real Madrid are entering a new era – and one which may also not feature World Cup Golden Ball winner Modric.
-The Croatian midfielder, who has won four Champions Leagues and a Liga title at the Bernabeu, is set to hold showdown talks with Madrid head honcho Florentino Perez amid strong interest from Inter.
+Real Madrid are entering a new era following the summer exit of club icons Cristiano Ronaldo and Zinedine Zidane.

+World Cup Golden Ball winner Modric could be another big name added to the list of absentees next season – the Croatian midfielder is set for showdown talks with president Florentino Perez this week amid interest from Inter.

-Like Ronaldo, Modric appears to have concluded that his time in the Spanish capital has reached its natural end, but Madrid won’t want to lose another key man to Serie A in the same transfer window.
+Like Ronaldo, four-time Champions League winner Modric seems to have reached the conclusion that his time at the Bernabeu has run its course, but Madrid won't want to lose another big name to a Serie A club in the same window.

 Get the best features, fun and footballing frolics straight to your inbox every week.